MystenLabs/seal/docs/UsingSeal.md

 !!! info
     Anyone can create an onchain `KeyServer` object that references a known URL (such as `seal.mystenlabs.com`) but uses a different public key.
 To prevent impersonation, the SDK may perform a verification step: it fetches the object ID from the server’s `/v1/service` endpoint and compares it with the object ID registered onchain.

 Apps can define a list of Seal key server object IDs from the [verified key servers](Pricing.md#verified-key-servers) available in each environment.
-You can use any `Open` mode key servers directly.
-For `Permissioned` mode servers, contact the key server operator to register your package ID and receive the corresponding object ID.
+You can use any `Open` mode key server directly.
+For a `Permissioned` mode key server, contact the key server provider to register your access policy package ID and receive the corresponding object ID.

 Next, the app should create a `SealClient` object for the selected key servers.